netscaler/netscaler-observability-exporter/field-descriptions.md

     Specifies the recalculation window in seconds and the value must be greater than zero.
     The lower the window size, the more effective is the rate-limiting, but specifying low values may cause slight CPU overhead.
-    The default value is 5 seconds.
+    The default value is five seconds.

 -  `AuthToken`: